 "I have everything under control," he'd soothed the irate guard.
 "And I'll personally oversee her conduct.
 You have nothing to worry about."

-Grace, and fifty other young adults (a sprinkling of do-gooders, ex-employees, and families thereof) had waged a mudslinging war with both the intellectual property the company produced as well as one noisome CEO.
+Grace and fifty other young adults had waged a mudslinging war with the intellectual property the company produced.
+During that time, they'd unearthed a string of noisome scandals and shifted thier attention to a rather noisome CEO.
 Going over the man's files, Giovanni found himself agreeing with the picketters.
-The man should have been shot, rather than allowed power over anyone.
+The CEO should have been shot rather than allowed to have power over anyone.

 And the attendant incident report, when things had hit boiling point, was one of those grey things.
 Yes, there'd technically been an assault.
-One of the kids of the protestors had chucked mud balls.
-Yes, the security teams should have been rotated out to prevent them from lashing out due to unresolved stress, but Giovanni had had no clue things were this dire.
+One of the kids, an offspring of a protester, had chucked mudballs at the guards.
+Yes, the security teams should have been rotated in shifts to prevent them from lashing out due to unresolved stress...

-The end result was a mini-riot that ended with his security head having to take a mandatory leave of absence due to a concussion.
+The result was a mini-riot that ended with his current security head developing one hell of a grudge.
+Understandable considering he'd had to take a mandatory leave of absence due to a concussion.
 Grace hadn't dropped a sign; she'd used it to break out of the scuffle because someone had armed the unarmed guards with illegal guns.

 "If there was a chance to throw something, anything, at a copper, Gemma would have had your back."